thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 I have created an Intune remediation you can use to monitor your devices are running with the updated secure boot certificate.
 You can find it [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Remediations/Check%20SecureBoot%20Certificates/Detect-SecureBootCerts.ps1).

-Assign it with 64-bit enabled, whilst disabling signature check and running with logged-on credentials.
+Assign it with 64-bit enabled, whilst disabling signature check and disable running with logged-on credentials.

 Here is a screenshot of the Remediation being used in production, where Option #3 (self-managed rollout) is being rolled out in rings: